iliarafa/Pewlett-Hackard-Analysis/README.md

 ## Promotion Eligibility

 Observing employees who were promoted to Senior positions within the company, we see that it takes 5 to 7 years for an employee to climb the ladder.
 If we knew what the year was we could run a query to estimate how many engineers and staff are ready to make their way to the senior titles; in other words how many of them are ready to fill the shoes of those retiring.
 It would give us a snapshot of employee movement within the company.
-It would also give a more accurate account of the suffuciency or insufficiency of eligible for retirement mentors.
+It would also give a more accurate account of the suffuciency or insufficiency of eligible mentorship employees.